skosachiov/wanna-debian/README.md

 Fix myrepo with trixie:

-`echo "" | backport.sh broken-before trixie myrepo`
+`echo "" | backport.sh --checkall broken-before trixie myrepo`

+By default the backport script runs dose3 build dependencies check with the --checkonly <list of packages> option, to change the behavior here we use --checkall.

 ### select packages to backport